A hill on top in the Verduno region

 Monforte d’Alba (Barolo)

 Monforte d’Alba is, like La Morra, a large and high commune.
 However, unlike La Morra, and especially Serralunga, the maps in Monforte were drawn to allow for fewer but more extended single vineyards.
-That a vineyard as large as Bussia, for example, could possibly have a clear-enough identity to be consistent across all producers is a bit of a fallacy, and this combined with a significant increase in Nebbiolo plantings over recent decades in areas deemed unsuitable has put the commune in a slightly troubled position.
+That a vineyard as large as Bussia, for example, could possibly have a clear-enough identity to be consistent across all producers is unlikely.
+This, combined with a significant increase in Nebbiolo plantings in areas formerly deemed unsuitable, has put the commune in a slightly troubled position.
 When the wines are well made and gently handled, they are dark and powerful, but at the same time mineral, fragrant and fine boned.
 Salty, fragrant, ferrous, almost citrus-driven Barolos are typical of the commune.
-At times though, the true terroir of Monforte can be lost in a world of power and structure, so it is important to follow producers whose style resonates with one’s palate.
-Ginestra and Bussia (specifically the sub-plots of Pianpolvere and Dardi) are the two most lauded and historic crus of Monforte, however Gramolere and Perno produce increasingly fine wines too.
-The soils are Serravallian but do vary within that from vineyard to vineyard.
+Ginestra and Bussia (specifically the sub-plots of Pianpolvere and Dardi) are the two most lauded and historic crus of Monforte, though Gramolere and Perno produce increasingly fine wines too.
+Given the size of the crus it is common to see better wines labelled with the name of the sub-plot or zone below the official MGA.
+The soils are Serravallian with a high proportion of sandstone and chalk, but do vary widely from vineyard to vineyard.

 Looking out to the Monforte d’Alba